← All Posts

 Walmart gives suppliers access to dozens of metrics through Scintilla — sales dollars, units, instock, AUR, GMROII, fill rate, weeks of supply, margin, comp sales, tender amounts, forecast accuracy, and more.
 It's a lot of data.

-Here are the 7 KPIs that actually drive those decisions.
+Seven KPIs drive those decisions.

 1. Omni Sales (Store + eCommerce)

-What it is: Total sales dollars across all channels — brick-and-mortar stores plus walmart.com (including pickup and delivery).
+Total sales dollars across all channels — brick-and-mortar stores plus walmart.com (including pickup and delivery).

 2. Instock Percentage

-What it is: The percentage of your authorized item-store combinations that have product on the shelf at any given time.
+The percentage of your authorized item-store combinations that have product on the shelf at any given time.

-How to track it: Your Vendor Scorecard has the official Walmart-calculated instock.
+Buyers look at the absolute level (above 95%? above 97%?), the trend direction (improving or deteriorating?), and item-level outliers dragging the whole number down.
+Your Vendor Scorecard has the official Walmart-calculated instock.
 You can also calculate it from Sales & Inventory data by checking on-hand quantities across valid stores.

 3. OTIF (On Time In Full)

-What it is: The percentage of your shipments that arrive at Walmart's distribution centers (a) by the Must Arrive By Date, and (b) with the full ordered quantity.
+The percentage of your shipments that arrive at Walmart's distribution centers (a) by the Must Arrive By Date, and (b) with the full ordered quantity.

-Why buyers watch it: OTIF is Walmart's flagship supply chain metric, introduced as a formal supplier compliance program.
-It measures whether you, as a supplier, are reliable.
-Late shipments and short shipments create downstream problems — DC inventory gaps, store out-of-stocks, and extra handling costs.
+OTIF is Walmart's flagship supply chain metric.
+It measures whether you're reliable.
+Late shipments and short shipments create downstream problems — DC inventory gaps, store out-of-stocks, extra handling costs.
+Your Vendor Scorecard includes OTIF metrics, and Tender Analysis data can help you cross-reference specific POs against delivery performance.

 4. Average Unit Retail (AUR)